ashuu53/ashuu53/README.md

 - 👋 Hi, I’m @ashuu53
-- 👀 I’m interested in learning ios
+- 👀 I’m interested in learning DevOps, GitOps
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently woeking in DevOps
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me ashuu53@gmail.com